usamamuneerchaudhary/commentify/README.md

 `import_source` and `import_id` are indexed so you can map threads imported from another system.
 There is no importer UI in the free package.

 If you published views or overrode `CommentPolicy`, see **Guest Commenting** and **Authorization** above.

+Add `login_route` to `config/commentify.php` if you publish config (empty string if you have no named login route).
+Missing routes fail quietly via `LoginUrl`.

 ---